-Jacob loves to wear dresses: the princess costume at his school dress-up corner, a witch dress he word for Halloween, even a homemade dress he fashioned from a towel.
+Jacob loves to wear dresses; the princess costume at his school dress-up corner, a witch dress he wore for Halloween, even a homemade dress he fashioned from a towel.
 His classmate, Christopher, insists boys don't wear dresses and tears away his homemade dress.
+Jacob's parents, teacher and some of his friends support Jacob to wear whatever makes him feel good.